 With a headline like “Get Birchbox For $1,” the story of this page should be affordability.
 Is it, though?

 - What’s the offer?
 The headline touts personalization, and the image showcases a luxurious looking product, but there’s no mention of the $1 offer or affordability at all.
 When you scroll, you’ll see the offers available to you: a monthly box or a 6-month box.
 Still, there’s no mention of the $1 offer that was in the headline.

 - Why should you claim it?
 Getting Birchbox for $1 sounds like a deal that’s too good to be true.
 Unfortunately, the lack of message match leaves the visitor feeling like they’ve been duped.
 There looks to be no mention on the page of the deal in the headline.
 And, while the rest of the page does a good job of showing the product and even highlighting some other affordable deals, the visitor is unlikely to purchase.
 They were promised a specific deal in the headline, and this page didn’t deliver.

 - Who else trusts Birchbox?
 While this page doesn’t use traditional testimonials or badges, it does use a unique form of social proof: Instagram posts with account handles under them.
 These showcase the box while also telling the visitor: Look, here are just a few people who enjoy our product enough to post about it on social media.

 - Is there a clear next step?
 Every post-click page should have only one goal, and one call-to-action.
 This one has several: There are two calls to action for a monthly plan and a six-month plan, and when you scroll down, a third for a twelve-month plan.
 At the top of the page, a full navigation menu distracts users, and at the bottom, a large footer does the same.

 “Free Amika Hair Tool” sitelink extension

-The third paid link in the ad takes you to this post-click experience:
+The third paid link in the ad takes you to this post-click landing page:

 Unlike the page before, this one does a great job of letting the visitor know they’re in the right place: